BillJr99/BillJr99.github.io/_pages/cv.md

   * Associate Professor, 2022-Present
   * Assistant Professor (Visiting), 2020-2022

-* Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-2020
+* Instructor (Part-Time / Visiting) of Computer Science and Engineering at Syracuse University, 2020-2020

 * Associate Department Head of Undergraduate Affairs in the Department of Computer Science at Drexel University, 2014-2019
   * Associate Department Head, 2015-2019
   * Director of Undergraduate Affairs, 2014-2015

-* Lecturer (Visiting) of Computer and Information Science at the University of Pennsylvania, 2011-2013
+* Lecturer (Part-Time / Visiting) of Computer and Information Science at the University of Pennsylvania, 2011-2013

 * Teaching Faculty of Computer Science at Drexel University College of Engineering and College of Computing and Informatics, 2008-2019
   * Teaching Professor (full), 2017-2019